-Lupron Depot is a drug is in hormonal therapy to treat Breast, Endometrial, Ovarian, and Prostate cancer.
+Lupron Depot is a drug used in hormonal therapy to treat Breast, Endometrial, Ovarian, and Prostate cancer.
 It is also commonly prescribed to couples trying to conceive.
-They may use Lupron to treat endometriosis, uterine fibroids, or in combination with other drugs as part of an Artificial Reproductive Technique such as IVF.
+They may use Lupron to treat endometriosis, uterine fibroids, or in combination with other prescription fertility drugs as part of an Artificial Reproductive Technique such as IVF.

 The average cost of Lupron without insurance is a question that applies mainly to couples using the injections as part of an artificial reproductive technique.
 Most insurance plans will only cover medically necessary procedures.